 East Dorset Heritage Trust

-Feel the house, build in 1832 come alive – displays of fashion (including the unmentionable undergarments!), a doctor/surgeon, Georgian handwriting, parlour games and the etiquette of afternoon tea (or coffee, or chocolate!).
+Feel the house, built in 1832 come alive – displays of fashion (including the unmentionable undergarments!), a Georgian handwriting, parlour games and the etiquette of afternoon tea (or coffee, or chocolate!).